 KAREN C. SENDZIAK (2007): She has served the Gerber/Hart Library for more than 20 years with intense devotion.
-In a variety of positions, most recently as president and now as treasurer, she has been one of the key individuals responsible for nourishing and protecting that important resource for all Chicagoans.
+In a variety of positions, including recent terms as president and as treasurer, she was one of the key individuals responsible for nourishing and protecting that important resource for all Chicagoans.